theupdateframework/taps/tap8.md

     "keys" : {
         KEYID : KEY
         , ... } ,
-    "threshold" : THRESHOLD }
+    "threshold" : THRESHOLD
 }
 ```

 Where ROLE, KEYID, KEY, and THRESHOLD are as defined in the original
-tuf spec.
+tuf specification.
 The value of ROLE has to be the same as the role for the
 delegation.
 The value of THRESHOLD is its new value.
 VERSION is
 the integer version number of rotate files for this role.
 Version
 numbers MUST increase by exactly 1 from the previous rotate file for